Tech Article

 Subsonus operates as an acoustic compass by integrating several advanced technologies to achieve its navigation capabilities.
 These include GNSS Compass, ultra-short baseline squared (USBL2), acoustically encoded data communication and an INS.

 To enable the surface Subsonus to receive GNSS signals, it needs to be connected to a navigation and heading solution, such as Advanced Navigation’s GNSS Compass.
-This GNSS receiver utilises signals from multiple satellites to calculate the position and heading of the surface Subsonus.
-By analysing the signal travel times to each of the dual antennas, the GNSS Compass can triangulate the Subsonus’ location with exceptional accuracy.
+This GNSS receiver utilizes signals from multiple satellites to calculate the position and heading of the surface Subsonus.
+By analyzing the signal travel times to each of the dual antennas, the GNSS Compass can triangulate the Subsonus’ location with exceptional accuracy.

 The acoustic compass technology is driven by an innovative new USBL configuration termed USBL2.
 This configuration involves deploying Subsonus units on both the surface vessel and the underwater vehicle to establish a transducer-transducer setup.
 The underwater Subsonus is then updated with its absolute position and heading via acoustic data transfer from the surface vessel.
 By conducting USBL calculations on both the surface vessel Subsonus and underwater Subsonus, this configuration significantly reduces navigational uncertainty.